alikhorsandian/Angular-Weather-Forecast-Application/README.md

 `<img ng-src="{{weatherID | weatherWallpaper}}>"`

 ### Contribute
-All ideas and suggestions are welcome.
+Ideas and suggestions are welcome.